silverbios/cs-mikrotik-bouncer-alt/README.md

   Must be longer than `MIKROTIK_UPDATE_FREQUENCY`.

 - `TRIGGER_ON_UPDATE` - default value: `true`, optional,
-  if you set it to true, then trigger mikrotik address-list and firewall update immediately (well, usually in about 5s).
+  if you set it to true, then trigger MikroTik address-list and firewall update immediately (well, usually in about 5s).

   This makes ban added from other tools being applied faster, but for the